Busy? Sitting At a Desk All Day? Try This 5 Day Every-Hour-On-the-Hour Workout Routine & Fit Fitness Into Your Workday

 DAY 1 — Cardio + Upper Body

-Equipment needed: Medium weight dumbbells
+Equipment needed: Medium weight dumbbells (or a weight variety of your choosing)

 9 a.m. (you’ve been at your desk working for an hour already)